pgoyal94/Pewlett-Hackard-Analysis/README.md

 2) The Employees Eligible for the Mentorship Program

 ## Results:
-Results: Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.

 - Based on the below (retirement_titles), we can see all employees and employee information, including employee number, first name, last name, and what title(s) they have or had.
 This table shows us that certain employees have had numerous different titles over the course of their employement with Pewlett Hackard.

 <img width="495" alt="image" src="https://user-images.githubusercontent.com/92613639/146120448-62c37a5b-100c-4888-bc2b-9aeb06e0c735.png">